 WHAT IS SMALL CLAIMS COURT?

 Small Claims Courts were created by the Ohio Legislature to permit easy access to Court for persons with disputes involving relatively small amounts of money.
-Cases are heard by a "magistrate", Jeffrey D. Slyman.
+Cases are typically heard by a Magistrate.

 WHAT DOES IT COST?